How to Get a Florida Real Estate License Without Losing Weeks

 You find a FREC-approved online pre-licensing course for $149.
 Another FREC-approved course costs $349 and includes a practice exam bank, flashcards, and a study guide for the state exam.
 You are on a tight budget.
 Which course should you choose?

 Both courses satisfy the same FREC requirement.
 The $149 course produces the same course completion certificate as the $349 course.
 The difference is what comes after.
-The state exam has a 52 to 56% first-time pass rate, and students who supplement their course with practice exams pass at higher rates than students who rely on the course alone.
+The state exam rewards applied practice, not just course completion, so you need a separate plan for practice questions, topic review, and math.

 If you choose the $149 course and separately purchase an exam prep tool for $50 to $100, your total is $199 to $249 with targeted exam preparation.
 If you choose the $349 course with built-in exam prep, your total is $349 but you have everything in one package.